-Positive psychology is, defined by the Psychology Center at the University of Pennsylvania, as the scientific study of the strengths that enable individuals and communities to thrive.
+Positive psychology, defined by the Psychology Center at the University of Pennsylvania, is the scientific study of the strengths that enable individuals and communities to thrive.

 It is founded on the belief that people want to live meaningful and fulfilling lives, to cultivate what is best within themselves, and to enhance their experiences of love, work, and play.

-Research has shown happier people enjoy better health, live a longer life, have closer friendships, are more creative and productive at work and in life, and achieve greater success.
+Research has shown happier people enjoy better health, live longer, have closer friendships, are more creative and productive, and achieve greater success in general.

 How does this apply to the coaching practice?

-Clients turn to coaching for many issues, however underneath all of these issues is a desire to increase happiness and overall psychological well-being.
-But how do you work past their perceptions, attitudes, expectations and how they measure successes and failures?
+Clients turn to coaches for many issues, however, underneath the issues is a desire to increase happiness and overall psychological well-being.
+But as a coach, how do you work past your client’s perceptions, attitudes, and expectations and measures of success versus failure?

-Keep your eye on the prize.
-As a coach, your goal is to positively impact the client’s life – this goal is above all others, and all others feed indirectly into this goal.
-The number one goal of coaching in general is to improve the client’s life, and positive psychology coaching is no different.
+It’s important to keep your eye on the prize.
+As a coach, your goal is to positively impact the client’s life – this goal is the priority, and all others feed indirectly into this goal.
+The number one goal of coaching is to improve the client’s life, and positive psychology coaching is no different.

-Here is your 8 Positive Psychology Strategies to incorporate in your practice to help your clients thrive:
+Here are 8 Positive Psychology Strategies to incorporate in your practice to help your clients thrive:

-Introducing other effective Functional Medicine and Positive Psychology techniques and objectives such as the PERMA Model developed by Martin Seligman.
+Introducing other effective Functional Medicine and Positive Psychology strategies and objectives such as the PERMA Model developed by Martin Seligman.

 “PERMA” is an acronym for the five facets of well-being according to Seligman: